 Quality Score is Google’s way of quantifying the relevance of your ad copy and landing pages to the keywords and audiences you are targeting.
 A high-quality score means that audiences are more likely to click on your ad after searching for a specific keyword.

 On the Google Ad Network, ads with a higher quality score are entered into more keyword options and enjoy higher rankings and lower CPC – all leading to increased profitability.
 High-quality scores are the product of an effective PPC strategy that connects relevant audiences with relevant search queries to highly targeted offers and landing pages.

-We have already listed the many different components of an effective PPC strategy in 2021.
+We have already listed the many different components of an effective PPC strategy.
 Now, let’s take a deeper look at some of these elements and how they come together as part of a cohesive PPC strategy.